Sanskrit and the Science of Consciousness

 Vedic Sanskrit, we should note, is more fluid, symbolic and less grammatically strict than classical Sanskrit.
 It cannot be understood by the rules or formations of Sanskrit grammar alone.
 Its meanings and etymology have more variabilities, levels and hidden dimensions than classical Sanskrit which has many of these of its own.

 Vedic Sanskrit requires a Rishi vision to appreciate, not just technical linguistic expertise.
 Can hold the entire universe in every syllable.
-The ultimate yogic power of Sanskrit is found in the oldest Rigveda which holds the main mantras of the Rishis.
-Vedic Sanskrit has a depth and density that often exceeds even classical Sanskrit, without all its beauty, complexity, intricacy and power.
-Panini’s Sanskrit grammar is an extraordinary codification of language and sound for rational and poetic application, but the Vedic language is at a higher level of universal creative sound prior to its manifestation into fixed forms and objects.
+The ultimate yogic power of Sanskrit is found in the oldest Rigveda which holds the mantras of the Rishis.
+Vedic Sanskrit has a depth and density that exceeds classical Sanskrit.
+Panini’s Sanskrit grammar is an extraordinary codification of language and sound for rational and poetic application, but the Vedic language is at a level of universal sound prior to its manifestation into fixed forms.
 Its words are more like waves on the sea than defined objects in the outer world.

 There are a few great modern Rishis through whom we can approach the depths of the Vedic language.
 These include Sri Aurobindo, Kavyakantha Ganapati Muni, Kapali Shastri, Brahmarshi Daivarata, Sri Anirvan and Swami Veda Bharati.